Aram Khachaturian: Posthumous honors and tribute

-In 1993 the festival of symphonic music Aram Khachaturian-93 was held in Yerevan.
-The Aram Khachaturian International Competition (Արամ Խաչատրյանի անվան միջազգային մրցույթ) is held annually in Yerevan since 2003.
+The Aram Khachaturian International Competition has been held annually in Yerevan since 2003.

 Statues

 On 31 July 1999 a three-and-a-half meter high statue of Khachaturian in 19th-century realist style by Yuri Petrosyan was unveiled before the Khachaturian Hall of the Yerevan Opera Theater in attendance of President Robert Kocharyan, Speaker Karen Demirchyan and leading poet Silva Kaputikyan.
 On 30 April 2013, a bust of Khachaturian erected by sculptor Gevorg Gevorgyan was opened in the street named after him in Yerevan's Arabkir district by Yerevan Mayor Taron Margaryan on his 110th anniversary.

-A statue of Khachaturian by Georgiy Frangulyan was unveiled in Moscow on 31 October 2006.
+A statue of Khachaturian by Georgy Frangulyan was unveiled in Moscow on 31 October 2006.
 Notable attendees included Armenian President Kocharyan, Moscow Mayor Yury Luzhkov and Russia's First Lady Lyudmila Putina.
 Busts of Khachaturian by the Armenian sculptor Mikael Soghoyan were erected at the Moscow Conservatory in 2017 and in front of an arts school named after him in Nizhny Novgorod in August 2021.

 Films

 In 1977, a year before his death, Studio Ekran made a documentary on Khachaturian.

-In 1983, the Yerevan Studio produced another TV documentary on him.
+In 1985, the Yerevan Studio produced another TV documentary on him.

 In 2003, an 83-minute-long documentary about Khachaturian with unique footage was directed by Peter Rosen and narrated by Eric Bogosian.
 The film won the Best Documentary at the 2003 Hollywood Film Festival.
 In 2004, TV Kultura, Russia's government-owned art channel, made a documentary on Khachaturian entitled Century of Aram Khachaturian (Век Арама Хачатуряна).